List of A Series of Unfortunate Events characters: Bruce

 Bruce is briefly a guardian of the Baudelaires.
 He first appears at the end of The Reptile Room in which he moves Uncle Monty's reptiles.

 In The Slippery Slope, Bruce appears again as the leader of the Snow Scouts.
 The Baudelaires learn that he is the uncle of Carmelita Spats, a member of the Snow Scouts.
 Count Olaf cheated him out of Uncle Monty's reptile collection (except for one reptile, most likely the Incredibly Deadly Viper.
 This was confirmed in Lemony Snicket: The Unauthorized Autobiography, in which Lemony receives the letter from the owners of the Prospero).
 Bruce is kidnapped by the Man with a Beard But No Hair and the Woman with Hair But No Beard, along with all the Snow Scouts, save for Carmelita, at the end of the book.

-At Hotel Denouement shortly after Dewey Denouement is accidentally killed, a man's voice is heard from one of the windows calling for a man named Bruce to come back to bed.
+At the Hotel Denouement, shortly after Dewey Denouement is accidentally killed, a man's voice is heard from one of the windows calling for a man named Bruce to come back to bed.
 Later as the hotel starts to burn, the Baudelaires hear the same man calling out for this Bruce while a woman calls out for her mother.
-It hasn't been confirmed if this is the same Bruce or a different Bruce.
+It has not been confirmed if this is the same Bruce or a different Bruce.

-When it came to the TV series, Daniel Handler stated in a Facebook interview that he became fond of Bruce and states that he won't be in the TV series.
+When it came to the TV series, Daniel Handler stated in a Facebook interview that he became fond of Bruce and states that he would not be in the TV series.
 Instead, he was replaced in "The Slippery Slope" with someone named Brucie who is portrayed by Keegan Connor Tracy.
 While she is the leader of the Snow Scouts, Carmelita mostly uses Brucie as a pack mule.
 When en route to the top of Mount Fraught, Brucie stated to Carmelita that the False Spring Queen is an elected title causing Carmelita to lead the Snow Scouts into abandoning Brucie.
 Once Carmelita was gone with the Snow Scouts, Brucie runs off in the opposite direction and throws off the backpacks stating "I'm free."